arezamoosavi/alimo.github.io/index.md

 ### [ETL With Cassandra](https://github.com/arezamoosavi/ETL-Cassandra)

+**Detail:** In this app:

+- The goggle stock data is saved into cassandra using cqlengine
-**Detail:** ETL Google Stock data to Cassandra and predicting the next month stock’s closing price
+- Then an ETL job will take the data and after preprocessing, using them to predict next month closing price
+- This app is developed using docker.

 **Tools:** Cassandra, Pandas, Sklearn, ETL, Docker